 Portrait

-Sherri Haymond is executive vice president, Digital Partnerships at Mastercard and a member of the company’s Management Committee.
+Sherri Haymond is co-president, Global Partnerships, at Mastercard, and a member of the company’s Management Committee.
 In her role, Sherri leads a unique team working with digital players large and small to create innovative, differentiated products and solutions that shape the future of commerce.

 As our world becomes borderless and even more digitally connected, Sherri and her team keep a pulse on the market to ensure Mastercard delivers relevant, impactful and industry-leading capabilities.
 Through a consultative approach, they enable partners around the globe to build best-in-class solutions tapping Mastercard technology and deliver them at scale.
 Inspired by Mastercard’s longstanding focus on inclusive growth, Sherri is passionate about working hand in hand with mission-aligned companies to solve real-world problems for people and businesses around the world.